Categories: PPB

 Standard of Auditing 706: Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor’s Report (Revised).

 Statutory Auditors are generally given a time frame within which they are required to undertake the audit of the bank’s branches that are allocated to them.
-An auditor must accept the appointment immediately and send a formal intimation to the management of the branch and inquire about the information necessary to conduct an audit.
+An auditor must accept the appointment immediately send a formal intimation to the management of the branch and inquire about the information necessary to conduct an audit.

 With the advent of increasing technological changes, there has been an increased focus on the spectrum of risk management, information systems, and internal financial controls in banks by the regulatory authorities.
 These developments have significant implications for the functioning of banks and simultaneously have more expectations from the auditing profession than before.